jeredw/cavern/README.md

 There should be some kind of reward for exploring more of the cave, and maybe a way to blast out of dead ends sometimes or go back.

+I'd like to make some physical carts!
+I made some labels and such.